-On June 6, 2014, holders of our Series B preferred stock elected two new directors to the Board of Directors, pursuant to the Certificate of Designations governing the rights of the Series B preferred stock.
-On August 17, 2017, Alan B. Miller and Gary B. Stone, the former Preferred Stock Directors, notified SBS of their resignation as members of the Board of Directors.
-The holders of the Series B preferred stock have the right to elect two new directors to the Board of Directors to fill the seats vacated by Messrs.
-Miller and Stone for their unexpired terms at a special meeting of the holders of the Series B preferred stock, which, to our knowledge, as of the date of this Proxy Statement, has not yet taken place.
-These two vacancies on the Board of Directors will remain unfilled until such time as the holders of the Series B preferred stock appoint two new Preferred Stock Directors.
+As a result of the Voting Rights Triggering Event (as defined in the Certificate of Designations under which our 10 ${}^{3}\!/{4}$ % Series B Cumulative Exchangeable Redeemable Preferred Stock (the "Series B preferred stock") was issued), on October 15, 2013, holders of the outstanding Series B preferred stock are entitled to elect two directors to newly created positions on our Board.
+The holders of the Series B preferred stock have the right to elect two directors to the Board of Directors to fill the vacant seats at a special meeting of the holders of the Series B preferred stock, which, to our knowledge, as of the date of this Proxy Statement, has not taken place.
+These two vacancies on the Board of Directors will remain unfilled until such time as the holders of the Series B preferred stock appoint Preferred Stock Directors to the vacancies.
 Thus, there are no Preferred Stock Directors currently serving on the Board of Directors.
 Only holders of Series B preferred stock may vote on the Preferred Stock Directors at a special meeting and thus the Preferred Stock Directors are not being voted upon at the Annual Meeting.